Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 In order to touch an object in desktop mode, trainees have to move the mouse over the object (so that the ray hits the object's collider).
 The object is visually highlighted to indicate that it is interactive.
 Touch the object by clicking it with the left mouse button.

 ### Application Example
-- The trainee needs to push a button in VR.
+- The trainee needs to push a button on a maschine.

 ### Configuration